Lesson 8: Software Development & Programming Basics

 3) Source code vs machine code

 Source code is human-readable instructions.
-Computers ultimately execute machine code (binary).
-A compiler or interpreter translates your source code into something the system can run.
+Computers ultimately execute machine code in binary form.
+A compiler or interpreter translates your source code into something the system can actually run.

 4) Compiled vs interpreted

-• Compiled: translated ahead of time (often faster at runtime).
+- Compiled: translated ahead of time, often leading to faster runtime performance.
 Example: C/C++.

 5) Core programming building blocks